southampton/linuxdesktopdocs/docs/python.rst

 .. note::

-   The EPEL python 3.4 package conflicts with the IUS Python 3.4 package.
+   The EPEL python 3.4 package conflicts with the :doc:`ius` Python 3.4 package.
 You cannot have both versions installed at the same time.
-To install the EPEL python you must first remove the IUS Python 3.4 packages.
-In any case we strongly recommend you use the IUS packages rather than EPEL.
+To install the EPEL python you must first remove the :doc:`ius` Python 3.4 packages.
+In any case we strongly recommend you use the :doc:`ius` packages rather than EPEL.

-Another alternative Python 3 package is provided by EPEL.
-We recommend that you use the IUS packages instead since the EPEL Python package is now quite out of date.
+Another alternative Python 3 package is provided by :doc`epel`.
+We recommend that you use the :doc:`ius` packages instead since the EPEL Python package is now quite out of date.
 If you do want to use it, install it like so::

    sudo yum install python34 python34-pip